-Update June 2019: In December 2016, this post argued that blocking Trump via the Electoral College should have been seen as a constitutional duty.
+Update June 2020: In December 2016, this post argued that blocking Trump via the Electoral College should have been seen as a constitutional duty.
 Every day since then has validated that Trump is a grave threat.
 It is now time to choose Biden-Harris: Unity Over Division.

 For most of its modern existence, the US Electoral College has been a mere formality, a procedural endorsement of each state’s popular vote winner.
 However, the original intent of the Founding Fathers was for the Electoral College to have a deliberative function.
 This deliberation should matter to the vote.
 If the votes were simply automatically pledged, then we should just do the math and skip the formalities.

 The Federalist Papers are quite clear on the matter.
 In Federalist No. 68, The Mode of Electing the President, Alexander Hamilton specifies the purpose of the Electoral College: